Creating Pattern

 Again, we'll be first focusing on pattern evaluation:

-However, if value is assigned - we ensure that it's indeed matching the provided expectation (like new Optional(String)
+However, if value is assigned - we ensure that it's indeed matching the provided expectation (like new Optional(String) will require value to be undefined or instance of String).

 We don't need to re-implement whole validation logic related to each type of validation - just pipe-through the enclosed expectation back to the validator: